nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - Every stakeholder in the development of the project must produce something.
 Either documentation or code.
 Documentation is as important as code.
 Documentation for everything not just code: product, strategy etc.
 - Nobody should hold knowledge for themselves and be irreplaceable.
 That's bad for the survival of the project.
 - It's not faster to talk than to write.
 Maybe when writing it feels long.
 But we save time at the end, and quality.
 A lot is lost in translation, a lot is forgotten.
 Most misunderstanding comes from oral discussions.
 We think the other person understands us but they don't.
+- Writing helps making our own thoughts much clearer.
+We realize it's messy only when we put it in writing.
+How are others supposed to understand us to write software if our ideas are messy?
+Softwares aren't imprecise.
 - Writing has the added benefit of generating documentation.
 - Async first.
 People aren't in the same timezone eventually.
 People aren't available at the same time.
 - We don't want to make people lose their time.
 Else they lose momentum and motivation.
 Give them time to think before responding.
 The first answer is usually not good.